 - Costs for rehabilitation or occupational therapy

 - Mileage costs for going to doctor’s appointments

 Our team can collect evidence to prove the value of your financial damages and calculate them for you.
 We may also review your medical records or consult a medical professional to determine how long you should expect to undergo treatment for your injuries or whether they are considered permanent.

-How Long You Can Receive Workers’ Compensation Benefits
+How Long You Can Receive Workers’ Compensation Benefits in Georgia?

 If your claim is approved, your workers’ compensation benefits will be two-thirds of your average weekly wage prior to being injured.
 However, there are variations in how long you can receive benefits and there are limitations on how much you can receive for certain types of injuries.